By Karine Vandenborre

 It’s important not to force physical contact or rush progress.
 Horses communicate with each other and with us through body language, and it’s crucial to respect that.
 The key to building trust, so that the horse is comfortable with you touching him and even likes your touch, is understanding your horse’s needs and learning how they naturally connect and communicate.

-If you're ready to take the first steps toward creating a deeper connection with your horse, I invite you to watch this masterclass on Bonding Time.
-It's a gentle guide to understanding how to bond with your horse and this step is crucial if your horse struggles with being touched.
+If you're ready to take the first steps toward creating a deeper connection with your horse, I invite you to join me in my Bonding Time Deep Dive course where you can learn how to bond with your horse if your horse struggles with being touched.

 This isn’t about fixing your horse; it's about learning to listen, communicate, and connect in a way that feels natural and meaningful, for both of you.
 It’s the foundation for a stronger, more trusting relationship, and I believe it will be a beautiful first step for you and your horse.